-3.1.4.1 Apprehension of a Student from School by C.A.S.
+- 3.1.4.1 Apprehension Removal of a Student from School by C.A.S. - 3.1.4.1.1 The C.A.S. has the legal authority to apprehend bring a child to a place of safety by assuming temporary assume custody).
+This includes removing and remove a child with or without a warrant, and also without the parents'/guardians' knowledge.

-- 3.1.4.1.1 The C.A.S. has the legal authority to apprehend (temporarily assume custody) and remove a child with or without a warrant, and also without the parents'/guardians' knowledge.
 (Forewarning a parent/guardian of a pending or on-going abuse investigation could jeopardize a child's safety.) - 3.1.4.1.2 The principal/staff member should consult with the C.A.S. worker/Police, prior to the investigation, about the following: - 3.1.4.1.2.1 When/where will the student be interviewed? - 3.1.4.1.2.2 If/when and how the parents/guardians will be notified? - 3.1.4.1.2.3 Should the student go home at lunch or after school if the interview has not yet taken place? - 3.1.4.1.2.4 What information can be shared with the student (and parents/guardians) if the interview is delayed? - 3.1.4.1.2.5 The principal/designate should also inform C.A.S. about times of school dismissal, the student's expected time of arrival home, and other children in the family.
 The identifying information, e.g., names/addresses of parents/guardians, siblings, date of birth of student, etc., should also be made available. - 3.1.4.1.2.6 After speaking with the C.A.S. or Police: - 3.1.4.1.2.6.1 Have someone that the child trusts stay with the child until the C.A.S./Police arrive.

-- 3.1.4.1.2.6.2 Child enters foster care under a temporary care agreement, with the parents' consent.
-This is to give the family time to recuperate from extenuating stresses (e.g., unemployment, lack of suitable daycare, mental health problems). - 3.1.4.1.2.6.3 Child enters foster care and becomes a society ward through a family court order.
-The child could remain in foster care for a considerable period of time. - 3.1.4.1.2.6.4 Child enters foster care and eventually becomes a crown ward which severs the parents' custody and awards permanent custody to the C.A.S.
+- 3.1.4.1.2.6.2 Child enters foster care under a temporary care interim Society Care agreement, with the parents' consent.
+This is to give the family time to recuperate from extenuating stresses (e.g., unemployment, lack of suitable daycare, mental health problems). - 3.1.4.1.2.6.3 Child enters foster care and becomes a society ward under a interim Society Care agreement through a family court order.
+The child could remain in foster care for a considerable period of time. - 3.1.4.1.2.6.4 Child enters foster care and eventually becomes a erown ward under an extended Society Care agreement which severs the parents' custody and awards permanent custody to the C.A.S.
 The child can now be legally adopted.